MohamadYusuf/WebRx-Site/docs/value-binding.md

 The binding sets the element's *value* property to your parameter value.
 Any previous value will be overwritten.

-If this parameter is a [property reference](/docs/observable-properties.html#topic-propref) (denoted by the @-operator), the binding will update the element's value whenever the value changes.
+If this parameter is a [property reference](/docs/observable-properties.html#topic-propref) (denoted by the @-operator), the binding will update the element's value whenever the value changes and vice-versa.
 If the parameter something else, it will only set the element's value once and will not update it again later.

 If you supply something other than a number or a string (e.g., you pass an object or an array),